VisDesignStudies/module-three-design-study-lite-sadieamato/README.md

 This visualization tool makes it easy to notice trends in data and make comparisons.

 As we can see, natural gas has consistently remained the top energy source for both the residential and commercial sectors.
 Petroleum has also consistently ranked second for both sectors.
 We can also see when certain policies were enacted.
 For example, between 1978 and 1983, there was a significant drop in the use of petroleum and distillate fuel oil for the commercial sector.
-This was likely caused by the National Energy Act, introduced in 1978, outlining the need to reduce the nation’s dependency on oil and increasing renewable energy resources.
+This was likely caused by the National Energy Act, introduced in 1978, outlining the need to reduce the nation’s dependence on oil and increasing renewable energy resources.
 This act was closely followed by the Energy Security Act of 1980, incentivizing private industry to seek out different approaches into renewable energy.
-Both acts included tax credits to encourage businesses to invest into the causes (https://education.nationalgeographic.org/resource/executive-energy-efforts/).
+Both acts included tax credits to encourage businesses to invest into the causes [(source)](https://education.nationalgeographic.org/resource/executive-energy-efforts/).

-So, we’ve seen that the visualization aligns with policies throughout history, proving that energy policies do have a cement impact on future energy consumption.
+So, we’ve seen that the visualization aligns with policies throughout history, proving that energy policies do have a concrete impact on future energy consumption.
 In general, most non-renewable energy consumption has been on the decline, with the exception of natural gas.
 This is true for both the residential and commercial sectors.
-It’d be great to see the Department of Energy hone in on natural gas consumption, incentivizing both businesses and individuals to make a switch to more renewable energy, and providing plans for alternative energy sources.
+It’d be great to see the DoE hone in on natural gas consumption, incentivizing both businesses and individuals to make a switch to more renewable energy, and providing plans for alternative energy sources.

-In addition to a policy regarding natural gas consumption, the DOE could also benefit from conducting research into why petroleum usage has increased in the residential sector since 2014.
+In addition to a policy regarding natural gas consumption, the DoE could also benefit from conducting research into why petroleum usage has increased in the residential sector since 2014.
 Prior to 2014 it appears to have been on a steady decline, but has since remained consistent.

 These are just two of many observations and recommendations that can be gleaned from this visualization tool.

 ### 2. Reflect pt 2

 When designing visualizations for the Department of Energy, or any stakeholder who is wanting to analyze and view trends in data, it's imperative to create a solution that 1) allows for self-exploration and 2) allows for comparisons.
-Creating this visualization tool provided a lot of insights in how to address a stakeholder's needs.
+Creating this visualization tool provided a lot of insights into how to address a stakeholder's needs.

 In the final visualization created, the viewer is able to see side-by-side the different levels of energy consumption by type of consumption over the period of 59 years.
 It would be very difficult to create any sort of energy policy if just one type of energy was included in this visualization; the visualization wouldn't be sufficient enough to draw conclusions.
 Additionally, the viewer is able toggle between viewing residential consumption and commercial consumption, and hover over specific points to see the exact energy consumption level.
 These features allow for the viewer to have a greater understanding of the data and to focus on aspects that align with their interests or policy priorities.
 This visualization was also built with scalability in mind.
 As touched on in the iterate section, we can easily scale up this visualization tool to include other sectors, such as: transportation, industrial, and electric.